mode-collaboration/mode-collaboration.github.io/content/authors/Xiao-Hu/_index.md

 ---
 # Display name
-title: "Xiangsen Wang"
+title: "Xiao Hu"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "xiangsen-wang"
+- "xiao-hu"

 # Is this the primary user of the site?
 superuser: false